CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

     cumulus@switch:~$ sudo vrf task exec rocket ssh user@host

+You should manage long-running services with `systemd` using the *service@vrf* notation; for example, `systemctl start ntp@mgmt`.
+`systemd`-based services are stopped when a VRF is deleted and started when the VRF is created.
+For example, restarting networking or running an `ifdown`/`ifup` sequence.

 ### <span>Services in VRFs</span>

 For services that need to run against a specific VRF, Cumulus Linux uses `systemd` instances, where the instance is the VRF.
-In general, you start a service within a VRF with the `systemctl start
+In general, you start a service within a VRF like this:

+    cumulus@switch:~$ sudo systemctl start <service>@<vrf>

-<service>@<vrf-name>` command.
-For example, to run the NTP service in
+For example, you can run the NTP service in the turtle VRF using:
-the turtle VRF:

     cumulus@switch:~$ sudo systemctl start ntp@turtle

 In most cases, the instance running in the default VRF needs to be stopped before a VRF instance can start.
-This is because the instance running in the default VRF owns the port across all VRFs (it is VRF global).
-Cumulus Linux stops `systemd`-based services when the VRF is deleted and starts them when the VRF is created (when you restart networking or run an `ifdown`/`ifup` sequence).
-Refer to the [management VRF chapter](Management-VRF.html#src-8366664_ManagementVRF-services) for details.
+This is because the instance running in the default VRF owns the port across all VRFs — that is, it is VRF global. `systemd`-based services are stopped when the VRF is deleted and started when the VRF is created.
+For example, when you restart networking or run an `ifdown`/`ifup` sequence — as mentioned above.
+The [management VRF chapter](Management-VRF.html#src-8362940_ManagementVRF-services) details how to do this.

-The following services work with VRF instances:
+In Cumulus Linux, the following services work with VRF instances:

   - chef-client